jtquach1/Quiz-React/README.md

 * /assets/videos/scenario_6_9.mp4
 * /assets/videos/scenario_6_10.mp4

-### These files are _crucial_ to the current build's rendering of the mother chlamydia scenario, which is older:
+### These files and directories are _crucial_ to the current build's rendering of the mother chlamydia scenario, which is older, but may be useful to reference for _real-time rendering_:
 * /App.js
 * /src/avatars/Daughter.js
 * /src/avatars/Friend.js